 There’s a lot of BS in the world of Eastern arts.
 A lot of it.
 And part of the problem is that students allow the teacher to stand up in front of the class and spout BS.
 Don’t be one of them.
 Don’t allow it.

-What I didn’t know at the time was that he was the president of a prestigious medical center.
+What I didn’t know at the time was that he was the vice-president of a prestigious medical center.
 Later, the host for the course (who had known that the gentleman was a doctor) told me that he was amazed at how confident I was in answering the questions.
 “I’m well trained, I’ve gotten great results in myself, and I’ve helped thousands to get great results for themselves,” I said.
 “Why wouldn’t I be confident?”

 Good teachers can answer questions because they are confident in what they do.
 That kind of confidence is gained over YEARS, not months.
 This brings us to the next criteria…